Industrial National Bank Building: Architecture

-The building was a steel-frame structure sheathed in Indiana limestone, with Deer Isle granite at its base.
+The building is a steel-frame structure sheathed in Indiana limestone, with Deer Isle granite at its base.
 The tower was advertised as "A Business Building for Building Business".
 It has six wings stemming from a central tower.

 Form and facade

 The Industrial Trust Building rises 26 stories ans measures 428 ft tall.
 It has setbacks at floors 5, 12, 14, 17, 18, 26 and 30, which form the building's distinctive profile.
 The setback style originated in Manhattan, New York City, in response to the 1916 zoning law which sought to increase the amount of air and light in downtown Manhattan, but when this building was being planned in late 1925 or early 1926, very few buildings of this type had been built elsewhere in the U.S. There were no such zoning restrictions in Providence.
 Nevertheless, New York architects Walker & Gillette chose to include the innovative symmetrical stepped massing, with the assistance of local architect George Frederic Hall.
 Starrett Corporation was the general contractor.

 The base and the trim at the base's top were built to match the cornice height of existing adjacent (now gone) four-story buildings.
 It was among the tallest buildings in New England when completed, and ranked third after its construction to the 1919 Travelers Tower (at 527 feet/161 m) in Hartford, Connecticut, and the 1915 expansion of the Custom House Tower, at 496 ft, in Boston.
 The majority of relief art is found on the cornice of the tower's base, where there are 16 carved panels and depictions of the Providence and Rhode Island seals.